AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-object-headers.md

    <!--when this will be possible for more than 3 objects, at production, make this more general: update the sentence above to say "select an object you want to customize in the Customize what users see drop-down menu). -->

-1. Na seção [!UICONTROL Campos de cabeçalho], passe o mouse sobre os campos exibidos e siga um destes procedimentos:
+1. Na seção [!UICONTROL Campos de cabeçalho], passe o mouse sobre os campos atuais e siga um destes procedimentos:
    * Clique no ícone **x** para remover um campo

      Ou